varigence/docs/bimlflex/user-guide/linked-service-adf-sql-database.md

 To use Service Principal authentication, an Azure Active Directory application must be set up in your Azure portal as descibled in the [Microsoft documentation for Sql Database Service Principal Authentication](https://docs.microsoft.com/en-us/azure/data-factory/connector-azure-sql-database#service-principal-authentication).
 The Service Principal (Application) ID, Service Principal (Application) Key, and Tenant ID will be required in the Sql Database Linked Service form.

+> [!TIP]
-It is suggested that Azure Key Vault be used in place of a Service Principal Key.
+> It is suggested that Azure Key Vault be used in place of a Service Principal Key.

 #### Additional Connection String Properties